-What is the Difference Between Traditional Mammography and 3D Mammography?
+What is the Difference Between Traditional & 3D Mammography?

 Mammography is the main screening tool for detecting the presence of breast cancer in its earliest stages.
 If you’re having this type of screening performed, you can choose to have a traditional or a 3D mammogram.